idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldNearestNodeTransfer.md

 !syntax description /Transfers/MultiAppGeneralFieldNearestNodeTransfer

-The nearest neighbor may be the nearest node or the nearest quadrature point, depending on the context such as the finite element/volume types of the source and target variables.
+The nearest neighbor may be the nearest node or the nearest element centroid (approximated by the vertex average), depending on the context such as the finite element/volume types of the source and target variables.
-This object derived from the [MultiAppGeneralFieldTransfer.md] family of transfers and inherits many of its features and characteristics.
+This object derives from the [MultiAppGeneralFieldTransfer.md] family of transfers and inherits many of its features and characteristics.

 Nearest node transfers may be preferred to [shape evaluation transfers](MultiAppGeneralFieldShapeEvaluationTransfer.md)